mimuw-jnp2-rust/project-matrix-busters/GUIDE.md

   * `Echelon` - calculates echelon form of the matrix, copies its LaTeX representation to clipboard and stores the numerical value in `$`.
   * `LaTeX` - copies the matrix's LaTeX representation to clipboard.
 If an error occurs during the operation, the error message will be displayed as a popup toast.

+## GUI editor
+GUI editor is a graphical interface for creating matrices and scalars.
+To open it click on `Add matrix` or `Add scalar` button.
+A new variable has to have a name and a value, that can be evaluated using existing environment variables.
+If provided value is invalid, an error message will be displayed and new variable will not be created.